Emergency financial support

 • Pending eviction from your place of residence

-• Negative circumstances outside of your control
+• Negative circumstances outside of your control that impact your basic living needs

-• You must be an enrolled student
+• You must be enrolled in the current term

 • You have eliminated unnecessary expenses from your spending plan